satepna/nonuniform-filters/README.md

 uniform rate.

-To see the difference that this makes, here's an example of a signal which changes sampling rate from 50 Hz to 10 Hz at t=0, filtered using `scipy.signal.lfilter()` and with one of the methods from the paper:
+To see the difference that this makes, here's an example of a signal which changes sampling rate from 50 Hz to 10 Hz at t=0, filtered using `scipy.signal.lfilter()` and with one of the methods from the Fesquet paper:

 ![filter-example](plots/example-timedomain-noisy-signal.png)